eda-ricercatore/sardegna-scala/notes/scala-notes.md

 	- *Java* does not allow such formation/composition of new functions.
 + Immutable variables \cite[\S5.1, pp. 137]{Tate2010}
 	- Requires explicit indication of whether a variable is mutable.
+		+ A possible consequence of this is that a function called with the same set of inputs may result in different outputs.
+This is not always true
+			\cite[\S5.1, pp. 138]{Tate2010}.
+		+ If possible, use functional abstractions to avoid changing the values of variables \cite[\S5.1, pp. 138]{Tate2010}.
 	- Concurrency can have unforeseen/unpredictable (/uncertain) effects on mutable variables.
 		+ These effects may seem erratic.